jlevy/kmd/README.md

 - **Make simple tasks simple:** Doing a simple thing should be as easy as running a single command (not clicking through a dozen menus).
+  Telling someone how to do something by telling them the command, instead of sharing a Loom video or a complex prompt.

-- **Make complex tasks possible:** Highly complex tasks and workflows need to be easier to assemble (and rerun if they need to be automated).
+- **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new actions and combining them with existing actions.
   Almost anything should be extensible.

-- **Work well with other tools:** Using one tool shouldn't mean you can't use other tools, too.
+- **Work well with other tools:** Using this tool shouldn't mean you can't use other tools, too.

-- **Help you iterate on your documents, data, and workflows:** We have so many powerful APIs, models, libraries, and tools now that the real bottleneck is in figuring out how to iterate on practical workflows that help us *actually* be productive.
+- **Allow you to iterate quickly on your documents, data, and workflows:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in figuring out how to use them in the right ways.
+  To do that we need to experiment with practical workflows without waiting for engineers or designers (or LLM agents) to build our tools.

+- **Be self-reflective:** All of this should make work easier for LLMs too.
+  Kmd should understand and enhance itself to better help you.
+  With better primitives, we get smarter—and LLMs get smarter, too.

 ## Why a New Command Line?